Learn how founder of Kula Cloth, Anastasia Allison, was able to triples sales and spend more time on what matters by partnering with ShipBob.

 Climbing the mountain

 Soon after the pre-sale, Kula Cloth continued to grow, but my time became more limited.
-I was leashed to my label printer and my house to fulfill orders constantly.
+I was leashed to my label printer and my house to fulfil orders constantly.
 It would take me all day to pack and ship about 30 orders.
 If I wanted to go on a trip, I’d have to bring along my label printer, products, and packing supplies.
-It hit me hard when I was on a trip in Nevada with my husband and still spending all my time on fulfillment.
+It hit me hard when I was on a trip in Nevada with my husband and still spending all my time on fulfilment.

 “I found myself on vacation constantly checking on new orders, finding wifi to print labels, and shipping inventory out of the back of my car.
 Now, I’m free.
 I could not have gone backpacking for 3 days without ShipBob.”